How to Care Silver Jewellery

 Silver Cleaning Methods in home

-- Soap and water: This is our most recommended method because of the gentleness of soap and water.
-This should really be your first line of defense before trying anything else.
-If not removing tarnish follow the below steps.
+- Soap and water: This is highly recommended method because of the easy to clean with soap and water.
+This is everyone’s choice of cleaning silver jewellery before trying anything else.
+If this process not removing tarnish follow the below steps.

 - Baking soda and water: If you come across suggestions to use toothpaste, we highly recommend you ignore that tip and use soda and water with a cloth or brush instead because that will discolor your silver.
 When toothpaste were simple non-whitening, non-gel based pastes, they could be used on your jewellery.